-From the mid-1960s he engaged in collecting object of cultural significance and collective conciousness, of articles, art books, books on space explorations, UFO-fever, on ancient civilizations, as well as amateur documentation, photography, and scrap-booking the documention and notes of his life.
+From the mid-1960s he engaged in collecting object of cultural significance and collective consciousness, of articles, art books, books on space explorations, UFO-fever, on ancient civilizations, as well as amateur documentation, photography, and scrapbooking the documentation and notes of his life.
 In this period he created a series of anti-paintings and objects as a critique of the "modernist cult of painting and object."

 He exhibited on many group and solo exhibitions in Slovakia and abroad.
 After the artist's works were donated to the Slovak National Gallery in Bratislava, the Gallery hosted a posthumous retrospective exhibition in 2010 titled Július Koller Science-Fiction Retrospective.